 A privacy and security review is a risk management and compliance tool used to identify and correct or mitigate potential privacy and security issues, thus avoiding costly program, service, or process redesign.

-Privacy and security reviews are generally required when a unit wishes to:
+Privacy and security reviews are generally required when a university community member, including researchers, wish to:

 Ready to complete the privacy and securityreview checklist?